rei/rei-cedar-docs/docs/components/cta/README.md

 - If leading to a Brand, Category, or Activity Landing page, UI text for Call to Action should be **Explore Brand/Category/Activity Name**
 - If leading to a Product Detail page, UI text for Call to Action should be **Shop product name**
-- If leading to a Collection or Search Result, UI text for Call to Action should be **Shop all Brand/Category/Activity Name**
+- If leading to a Collection or search result, UI text for Call to Action should be **Shop all Brand/Category/Activity Name**

 ## Behavior

 - Avoid combining a Call to Action with a basic button.
 Disabling Call to Actions is not semantically supported
-- Maintain button styling including typographic and sizing for a Call to Action.
+- Maintain button styling including typographic and sizing for Call to Action.
 Do not style as a link

 ### Do / Don't